LM-Vasco/alice-pizzaria/README.md

 - Player will cook pizzas
 - A list of available ingredients will be shown for a few seconds and then disappear
-- A list of ingredients to use will appear and a counter starts
 - Player needs to remember location of said ingredients and click them
+- A list of ingredients to use will appear
-- If time is over, of player selects wrong ingredients 3 times, game is over
+- If player selects wrong ingredients 3 times, game is over

 ## MILESTONES